ValuedMammal/planning-ahead/slides.md

 "A plan represents a particular spending path on a descriptor.
 It contains the witness template and the timelocks needed for satisfying the plan.
-Calling `plan` on a descriptor will return this structure, containing the cheapest spending path possible considering the assets given."
+Calling `plan` on a descriptor will return this structure containing the cheapest spending path possible considering the assets given."

 <https://docs.rs/miniscript/12.3.5/miniscript/plan/struct.Plan.html>